iotbits-us/mbox.iotbits.net/docs/hardware-info.md

 Our device has been carefully designed to meet our standards of durability and requirements for working in industrial environments.

-Its Wi-Fi connectivity complies with the **IEEE 802.11** standards and certifications provided by the manufacturer of its microcontroller, the [ESP32](https://www.espressif.com/en/products/hardware/esp32/resources) manufactured by [ESPRESSIF SYSTEMS](https://www.espressif.com/).
+> Its Wi-Fi connectivity complies with the **IEEE 802.11** standards and certifications provided by the manufacturer of its microcontroller, the [ESP32](https://www.espressif.com/en/products/hardware/esp32/resources) manufactured by [ESPRESSIF SYSTEMS](https://www.espressif.com/).

 ## Description

-The following figure shows the internal components, LEDs, connectors and buttons of our ModbusBox.
+The following image shows the internal components, LEDs, connectors and buttons of our ModbusBox.
 Please observe carefully, we recommend to print this section for a better understanding of any further explanation of the modbus usage and setup.